matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus

+scrap "acceptable_quantify_request" - goldify

-aybe we want to add other monetary
+aybe we want to add other monetary - NONONO

 unconditional enabling wizmode code + tweaks related to debug mode